Chart Color Schemes

 Health performance in Peterborough - Mount Remarkable is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Peterborough - Mount Remarkable faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 46% (around 2,622 people), compared to the national average of 55.3%.
+The region has a low private health cover rate of approximately 46%, covering around 2,622 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health